 Call For Papers

-In that spirit, we welcome submissions of 10,000 words or less from academics as well as experts from the government, non-profits, and industry that significantly advance academic and policy understandings of one of the three main conference themes.
-Three papers will be chosen for our programming, and author segments will be filmed in state of the art studios for our audience on Day Two of the conference.
-Some high quality submissions may also be shared on the conference website, or made available to, and highlighted for the thousands of regulators, technologists and thought leaders in the DC Fintech Week community.
+With that in mind, we are delighted to announce once again our annual call for papers, and welcome submissions of 10,000 words or less from academics, experts from the government, non-profits, and industry that significantly advance a rigorous or new understanding of emerging financial technologies and/or the policy issues they raise.
+Three papers will be chosen for our programming, and author segments will be filmed for our conference at Fannie Mae’s state of the art headquarters and live streamed.
+A select few will also be shared on the conference website, and highlighted for the thousands of regulators, technologists and thought leaders in the DC Fintech Week community.

 We have a preference for short pieces most able to be digested by a broad audience and that introduce novel or meaningful ideas in helpful ways.
 Please submit your papers to email@example.com.

 The deadline for submitting a paper is September 4, 2023.
 Papers should be unpublished or published in no more than the last year.